3.5 Traineeships and apprenticeships

-The vocational training programmes in technical secondary education offer two completion certificates:
+The vocational training programmes in general secondary education offer three completion certificates:

-- Certificate of professional competence (DAP; Diplôme d'aptitude professionnelle) prepares the participant for immediate entry into professional life
+- Vocational aptitude diploma (DAP; Diplôme d'aptitude professionnelle) which prepares the participant for immediate entry into professional life

-- Professional competence diploma (CCP; Certificat de capacité professionnelle) also prepares for direct entry into professional life but also opens up the opportunity for further studies (master craftsman or higher technical studies).
+- Vocational capacity diploma (CCP; Certificat de capacité professionnelle) that also prepares for direct entry into professional life but also opens up the opportunity for further studies (master craftsman or higher technical studies).

 Adult apprenticeship as well as some of the programmes offered by other training institutions (e.g. chambers, private institutions) also lead to these certificates.